 La Catedral is a dive site for the more experienced diver who is looking for a deeper dive.
+The conditions can be challenging for some as the choppy sea in the north and the small rib can create sea sickness and make gearing up potentially challenging.
 Located approximately forty minutes away from our base in Playa del Ingles, it is well worth the journey!
 The La Catedral dive site is home to some of Gran Canaria's most spectacular landscapes and rock formations of volcanic origin.
 An enjoyable thirty-minute boat trip overlooking the beautiful coastline of Gran Canaria brings us to the dive site.
-The dive site is home to an abundance of marine life which is guaranteed to enthrall every diver, you will be surrounded by Snappers, Moray eels, Octopus, Groupers and much more.
+The dive site is home to an abundance of marine life which is guaranteed to enthral every diver, you will be surrounded by Snappers, Moray eels, Octopus, Groupers and much more.

 - Maximum depth: 24 metres

 - Minimum level of certification: Open Water Diver

 A road trip of approximately 30 minutes from our base in Playa del Ingles brings us to the fantastic underwater nature reserve El-Cabron given the title of one of the best dives in Europe!
 Because of the journey, we leave earlier in the morning thus ensuring you have the evening to spend with your family and friends whilst on holiday.
 If you love coffee as much as our instructors here at Leagues Ahead Diving you will be pleased to know we stop to grab a coffee on the journey near Arinaga to ensure the day is relaxed and pleasurable.